Breathing exercises for reducing stress and anxiety

 • increased physical energy

-What are some easy breathing techniques for stress and anxiety?
+Easy breathing techniques for stress and anxiety

 There are many breathing techniques you can practise.
 Below are two examples you can try.